Statutory college: Syracuse University

-Roles of the state and the private university

-The statutory colleges are not state-run; they are operated by a 'contracted' university.
-In the present arrangement these universities are Cornell and Alfred.
-However, the five existing statutory colleges have been affiliated with SUNY since its inception in 1948 (but had no affiliation with any umbrella organization before 1948).
-Statutory college employees legally are employees of Cornell and Alfred Universities, not employees of SUNY.
+The statutory colleges are not state-run; they are operated by a contracted university.
+Only two universities, Cornell University and Alfred University, currently are part of this system.
+However, the five existing statutory colleges have been affiliated with SUNY since its inception in 1948, but had no affiliation with any umbrella organization before 1948).
+Statutory college employees legally are employees of Cornell and Alfred universities, not employees of SUNY.

-The State Education Law does give the SUNY Board of Trustees the following authority: the Trustees must formally approve Cornell's and Alfred's appointment of the deans/unit heads of the statutory colleges, and control of the level of state funding for the statutory colleges resides with SUNY.
-(In addition to money allocated by SUNY, the colleges may be funded by tuition and fees; grants and contracts from state agencies; special state legislative funding; federal funding; and private donations.)
+The State Education Law does give the SUNY Board of Trustees the following authority.
+The Trustees must approve Cornell's and Alfred's appointment of the deans and unit heads of the statutory colleges, and control of the level of state funding for the statutory colleges resides with SUNY.
+In addition to money allocated by SUNY, the colleges may be funded by tuition and fees; grants and contracts from state agencies; special state legislative funding; federal funding; and private donations.

-Additionally, the Education Law does mandate a consultatory role for SUNY: the statutory college should consult with SUNY when it sets tuition rates.
+The Education Law mandates a consolatory role for SUNY.
+The statutory college should consult with SUNY when it sets tuition rates.
 SUNY also exercises a "general supervision" over the statutory colleges.
 However, Cornell and Alfred have interpreted this to mean that SUNY does not have the right to create novel policies for the statutory colleges that are not explicitly stated in the Education Law.
 If there is a conflict between Cornell or Alfred and SUNY in regard to a policy or action that SUNY is requiring from Cornell or Alfred, it must be resolved by negotiation between the two parties, although there is the legal right of court appeal by either party if agreement cannot be reached.
 However, this legal option has never been used.

 The state finances the construction of buildings for the statutory college programs, and New York State owns those buildings as well as the land beneath those buildings.
 Such construction is managed by the NYS University Construction Fund rather than by Cornell or Alfred.

 Since statutory colleges at Cornell and Alfred receive significant state funding, tuition rates for statutory colleges and for endowed colleges are determined separately.
 'In-state' residents attending a statutory college pay a separate reduced rate, in contrast to their 'out-of-state' counterparts' rates.
 When a student enrolled in a statutory college takes a class offered by an endowed college, the endowed college is reimbursed in a budget item called an "accessory instruction fee."
 At times, statutory college students who take more than their allotted credit hours from endowed colleges were required to pay such fees themselves.
 Similarly, at various times, a student who matriculates into a statutory college and later transfers to an endowed college has been required to pay the difference in tuition upon the transfer.

 Statutory college employees are covered by a separate pension plan and have separate pay scales and fringe benefits than their endowed college counterparts.
-Most of the statutory college buildings and facilities are owned by New York State.
+Most of the statutory college buildings and facilities are owned by New York state.